 Many Greek families, young and old, will picnic in parks or by the seaside and fly kites which is said to symbolize happiness and family unity

 Food is also a very important part of the Clean Monday celebration with shellfish, fasting food and laganas (azyme bread) being consumed.

-This year, the weather for our celebration was perfect.
-Although it was hot and sunny the huge pines on the grassy Glenelg foreshore provided ample shade and the local facilities facilitated the games and competitions.
+This year once again, the weather for our celebration was perfect.
+It was pleasantly warm and sunny and the huge pines on the grassy Glenelg foreshore provided ample shade and the local facilities facilitated the games and competitions.